minhlab/blog/index.md

-... a collection of ideas and research results that move us towards super intelligence.
+... a collection of ideas and research results that move us a bit closer to super intelligence.